dkajewski/libGDX/README.md

 # 2D RPG Android Game

 ## Overview
 Project discontinued.
-No new features will be added (maybe some day I will add the English translations for dialogue files).
+No new features will be added.
 This project is a 2D RPG game for Android system developed as part of an engineering thesis at Białystok University of Technology.
 The game is built using Java with the LibGDX framework and Box2D for physics simulation.
 It features core RPG mechanics including monster battles, NPC interactions, item trading, quest completion, and character stat improvements.
 Additionally, the game supports saving and loading progress.